glip-gg/xtreme-gamblefi/README.md

 Any user will be able to get the `logHash` and `matchId` of a match and use that to access raw logs of the match, and can verify that raw logs themselves match the provided `logHash`.

-Since raw logs data is available to anyone, anyone can also verify that the sequence of logs results in a particular outcome.
+Since raw logs data are available public, anyone can also verify that the sequence of logs results in a particular outcome.
 (We are also building a tool to view and analyse raw logs and their integrity)

 ## Live Odds

 Game Managers can decide to have live odds in their games.
 E.g at start of game, when there are 12 initial players, odds of any player winning is 12x, but after couple of mins, only 8 players remain in game, then odds should be 8x.

 Game managers are responsible for providing a `multiplier signature` to the users when users place a bet.
-Multiplier signature is used to verify the provided multiplier for a particular ingame user is valid.
+Multiplier signature, is used to verify that the provided multiplier for a particular ingame user is valid.

 `
 depositAndBet(uint amount,